Dan Porter is a beamline scientist on I16. He joined Diamond in 2015 as a PDRA having previously worked at Royal Holloway.

 Dan obtained an MPhys degree in Physics from the University of Liverpool in 2008.
 After this he moved to Royal Holloway, University of London to undertake a PhD in condensed matter physics, which he completed in 2012.
 His thesis was based around thermoelectric materials, using x-ray and neutron diffraction techniques to study their atomic and magnetic structures.
 In particular, he developed a reverse Monte Carlo program to determine the superstructures in several thermoelectric materials from diffraction data, and used these structural models to explain trends in the material’s bulk properties.

 After his PhD he stayed at Royal Holloway as a postdoc, where he continued his research on thermoelectrics and started new projects on iron-selenide superconductors and spin-ice materials.
-As a postdoc at Diamond, Dan will be working on new projects, including the use of resonant x-ray scattering techniques to determine the behaviour of frustrated magnetic materials and helping with the development of the Materials and Magnetism beamline, I16.
+As a postdoc at Diamond, Dan worked on new projects, including the use of resonant x-ray scattering techniques to determine the behaviour of frustrated magnetic materials such as the 4d ruthenate compounds.
+He also helped with the development of the Materials and Magnetism beamline, I16 through upgrades to the hardware and software of the beamline.
+Dan also became involved in establishing the Diamond Postdoc Committee, which included serving as Co-Chair and organising Diamond's first "Postdoc Careers Symposium".

 Diamond Light Source is the UK's national synchrotron science facility, located at the Harwell Science and Innovation Campus in Oxfordshire.